aptus/FonB-Documentation/INSTALLATION/INSTALLATION.md

 * MySQLClient
 * PHP-XML

-If you are installing FonB on servers running Asterisk forks like FreePBX, Elystix or PIAF, you most probably will have PHP, PHP-MySQL, MySQLServer & MySQLClient already installed.
+If you are installing FonB on servers running Asterisk forks like FreePBX, Elastix or PIAF, you most probably will have PHP, PHP-MySQL, MySQLServer & MySQLClient already installed.
 <a name="php-installation"/>
 ####3.1.
 PHP Installation
 For CentOS based systems